Quantum Mpemba effect in parity-time symmetric systems: Non-Hermitian qubit model

 Here, $C_j\equiv\mathrm{Tr}[\omega_j^\dagger\hat{\rho}(0)]$ marks the overlap between the initial system density matrix $\hat{\rho}(0)$ and $j$th relaxation mode, $\{\hat{\rho}_j\}$ appeared in the above decomposition are transformed into matrix forms.
 As $t\to\infty$, the normalized eigenvector $\hat{\rho}_1$ survives and represents the steady state $\hat{\rho}_{\rm{ss}}$ of the PT-symmetric qubit system immersed in a bosonic bath.
 We note that a conventional realization of the QMPE relies on suppressing the slowest relaxation mode through careful initial-state engineering with state-specific unitary transformations~\cite{Zhang.25.NC,Carollo.21.PRL, Moroder.24.PRL,Kochsiek.22.PRA}.
-Remarkably, in PT-symmetric qubit systems, such a suppression occurs naturally: For any incoherent (i.e., diagonal) initial states or coherent initial ones with purely imaginary off-diagonal elements, we have
+Remarkably, in PT-symmetric qubit systems, such a suppression occurs naturally for a relatively wide range of initial states: For any incoherent (i.e., diagonal) initial states or coherent initial ones with purely imaginary off-diagonal elements, we have

 implying a complete suppression of the slowest relaxation mode without implementing sophisticated unitary transformations.
-For clarity, we relegate proof details to Sec.
-I of supplemental material (SM)~\cite{SM}.
-Throughout the study, we consider initial states that ensure Eq. (\ref{C2}).
+For clarity, we relegate proof details to Appendix~\ref{a:1}.
+In light of conventional realization of the QMPE~\cite{Zhang.25.NC,Carollo.21.PRL, Moroder.24.PRL,Kochsiek.22.PRA}, one would expect the occurrence of the QMPE in such non-Hermitian systems by contrasting the dynamical trajectory starting from an initial state within the aforementioned set satisfying Eq. (\ref{C2}) with that from a coherent initial state outside the set--specifically, one with complex off-diagonal elements leading to $C_2\neq 0$.
+However, here we explore whether the QMPE can still occur when both initial conditions satisfy $C_2=0$.
+If confirmed, such a manifestation would stem from a cooperative effect among the remaining relaxation modes, implying a more intricate underlying mechanism.
+To systematically examine this scenario, we restrict our subsequent analysis to initial states fulfilling Eq. (\ref{C2}).